-I don’t mean to brag, but (here comes the brag) my parochial school writing education was exemplary.
-An emphasis was placed on understanding grammar at a depth unheard of today.
+My parochial school writing education placed an emphasis on understanding grammar at a depth unheard of today.
 I had to do this thing called diagramming.
 The mere mention of diagramming might fill some of you with dread and loathing.
 But not me.
 I loved diagramming.
 The longer and more complex the sentence, the better.
 I loved doing a sentence diagram on the classroom blackboard that covered the whole darn board, top to bottom.
 Left to right.
 What bliss.
 Something like this:

 Somewhere along the way, I also became a dandy writer.
 Not a brilliant writer, mind you, but a solid, competent technician of the process.

 Way back, somewhere in my English education, I was taught three simple rules for constructing an essay, report, or any form of nonfiction writing.
 Three rules so simple and elementary-sounding I should be embarrassed to share them.
 But I’m not, because I still use these rules today in my own writing and I apply them when I’m editing a piece of nonfiction.
 These rules (for the organization and presentation of material) will change your life.
 Are you curious?
 Get ready.
 Here they are:

 Simple to complex